li-zonghan/li-zonghan.github.io/_pages/about.md

 My research interests span 👤 human behavior simulation, 🤖 artificial intellgence, and 🌍 environmental system analysis.
 To address these topics, I mainly use machine learning, statistical causal inference, large language models, structural equation modeling, as well as field surveys and experiments.

 For my master's studies, I mainly developed a Retrieval-Augmented Generation platform to provide energy and water conservation behavioral intervention through large language models.
-This platform has already helped students save ~20% on electricity and water use in their dormitories, and it has strong official backing from Tsinghua.
+This platform has already helped students save ~20% on electricity and water use in their dormitories.

 # 📰 News
 - **June 2025** 🇨🇦 Honored to join the [Psychometrics and Responsible AI Lab](https://www.feng-ji.org/lab-members) as a PhD student and research assistant!